NicolasHug/Surprise/README.md

 Contributing
 ------------

-Any kind of feedback would be greatly appreciated (software design, documentation, improvement ideas, spelling, etc...).
+Any kind of feedback/criticism would be greatly appreciated (software design, documentation, improvement ideas, spelling mistakes, etc...).
 Please feel free to contribute and send pull requests!